lapinek/platform-scripting/README.md

 ForgeRock Identity Platform components, [Access Management](https://www.forgerock.com/platform/access-management) (AM), [Identity Management](https://www.forgerock.com/platform/identity-management) (IDM), and [Identity Gateway](https://www.forgerock.com/platform/identity-gateway) (IG), allow to extend their functionality with scripts written in JavaScript and Groovy.

+Scripting is broadly used in the components and broadly covered across [ForgeRock Product Documentation](https://backstage.forgerock.com/docs/).
+There are many articles describing scripting environment and application, often in a context of particular task and supplied with examples.
+Other places in the documentation cover functionality that is not directly related to scripting, but can be employed by scripts.

-This writing aims at a quick introduction to scripting in the Platform via the references, comparing the scripting environments, and an example of a script with some additional details to compliment the docs.
+This writing aims at a quick introduction to scripting in the Platform via the references, comparing the scripting environments, and an example of a script with some additional details to compliment the official docs.

 ## Contents